cortexlabs/cortex/docs/deployments/onnx.md

     gpu: 1
 ```

-## Request Handlers

-Request handlers are used to decouple the interface of an API endpoint from its model.
-A `pre_inference` request handler can be used to modify request payloads before they are sent to the model.
-A `post_inference` request handler can be used to modify model predictions in the server before they are sent to the client.

-See [request handlers](request-handlers.md) for a detailed guide.

 ## Debugging

 You can log information about each request by adding a `?debug=true` parameter to your requests.
 This will print: